vagnerjsmello/car-auction-management-microservices/README.md

 ## Tests

-Automated tests with xUnit, Moq, FluentAssertions (in progress).
+Automated tests using xUnit, Moq, FluentAssertions are in development.

 ---

 ## Contributions

-Contributions are welcome through Pull Requests or Issues.
+Contributions welcome through Pull Requests or Issues.

 ---

 ## Conclusion

-This version with microservices keeps the project clear and easy to manage, using MassTransit and Azure Service Bus for good communication.
-For more details about the original version, check the [Car Auction Management System README](https://github.com/vagnerjsmello/car-auction-management-system)
+This microservices version improves the project's scalability and maintainability with clear separation of responsibilities and reliable communication using MassTransit and Azure Service Bus.
+For details about the original version, see the [Car Auction Management System README](https://github.com/vagnerjsmello/car-auction-management-system).